Tips on which trees to plant, when, and how — to attract deer and keep them coming back

 I checked with Kentucky Department of Fish and Wildlife biologist Joe Lacefield and USFWS wildlife biologist Brad Pendley to get their top picks for wildlife-friendly trees.
 Unlike annual or semiannual food plots like beans, clover, or alfalfa, trees and shrubs are a long-term project.
 How long?
 It depends on what you plant.

 (Don't Miss: 8 Things Land Managers Should be Doing Right Now)

 Short-term plantings consist of small trees and large shrubs that begin to provide fruit or forage in the years immediately after planting.
 Some plants start to produce a year or two after planting, whereas others will take as long as 10 to 15 years.

-Unlike the soft mast and fruit production of the short-term plantings, long-term trees take longer to mature, often as many as 15 to 20 years, but will produce regularly for years to come after they start.
+Unlike the soft mast and fruit production of those short-term plantings, long-term trees take longer to mature, often as many as 15 to 20 years, but will produce regularly for years to come after they start.
 The good thing about those long-term plants is that they will still be around to bring deer in for your grandchildren.

-Don’t Miss: The Ultimate Deer Hunting Property
+(Don’t Miss: The Ultimate Deer Hunting Property)

 You Might Also Like